-Events and Plugin Hooks are used in Elgg Plugins to interact with the Elgg engine under certain circumstances.
-Events and hooks are triggered at strategic times throughout Elgg's boot and execution process, and allows plugins to modify or cancel the default behavior.
+Events are used in Elgg Plugins to interact with the Elgg engine under certain circumstances.
+Events are triggered at strategic times throughout Elgg's boot and execution process, and allows plugins to modify or cancel the default behavior.

 Views are the primary presentation layer for Elgg.
 Views can be overridden or extended by Plugins.
 Views are categories into a Viewtype, which hints at what sort of output should be expected by the view.